-As described in Guideline 3.3 Section E Subunit vaccines, conventional, live attenuated CSF vaccines have a rapid onset of immunity and are effective at preventing transmission of infection (Van Oirschot, 2003), but have the disadvantage that it is not possible using serological methods (e.g. ELISA) to differentiate infected pigs from those that have merely been vaccinated.
+As described in Guideline 3.3 Section E, conventional, live attenuated CSF vaccines have a rapid onset of immunity and are effective at preventing transmission of infection (Ganges et al., 2020; Postel et al., 2018), but have the disadvantage that it is not possible using serological methods (e.g. ELISA) to differentiate infected pigs from those that have merely been vaccinated.
 Commercial E2 subunit vaccines (Marker vaccine) have a slower onset of immunity and reduce, but may not completely prevent, viral shedding and transplacental infection.
 However, these vaccines enable a DIVA strategy to be followed thereby facilitating a 'vaccination to live' strategy.

 The vaccine only elicits antibodies against the E2 glycoprotein and therefore antibodies against other CSFV antigens, such as the E^{RNS} antigen, can be used as markers of infection.
+New E2-based formulations, with improved efficacy and/or produced in non-baculovirus based expression systems have been (Suarez et al., 2017), or are being developed (Blome et al., 2017b; Gong et al., 2019; Ganges et al., 2020).